Qabel/qabel.github.io/_docs/Qabel-Protocol-Drop.md

         1. Server responses the new drop messages with the HTTP status code 200
         1. Client tries to decrypt the drop messages with Bob's private key
             - The successful decrypted messages are processed
-                1. If the sender requested an acknowledgment, the message is acknowledged by sending a new drop message (see http://qabel.github.io/docs/Qabel-Protocol-Drop#Acknowledging)
+                1. If the sender requested an acknowledgment, the message is acknowledged by sending a new drop message (see [Acknowledging](#Acknowledging))
             - All other messages are discarded
     - Else
         1. Server responses with a HTTP status code x04 (see above)